akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 ### Take 2: One Row at a Time

 Generating grids square by square was doomed to fail because the conditions depend on the relationship between squares--it made more sense to think in terms of rows.
-This way, we could eliminate invalid rows from the get-go.
-In fact, of the \\(2^{15} = 32,768\\) possible rows, **less than 800** satisfy the three-letter minimum!
+This way, we could eliminate invalid rows from the get-go: in fact, of the \\(2^{15} = 32,768\\) possible rows, **less than 800** satisfy the three-letter minimum!

 I don't know the exact solution, but it's safe to say the number of valid rows is \\(O(c^n)\\) for some value of \\(c < 2\\).
 I computed this for \\(n = 5, 6, 7, \dots 20\\) (see [A130578](http://oeis.org/A130578)) and the ratio between consecutive terms indicates \\(c \approx 1.6\\).